OSOceanAcoustics/echopype/docs/source/roadmap.md

 [42] NEON, “Data Processing & Publication - Open Data to Understand our Ecosystems.” https://www.neonscience.org/data/about-data/data-processing-publication.
 [43] OOI, “Ocean Observatories Initiative: Glossary - Data Terminology,” Ocean Observatories Initiative, Sep.
 29, 2015. https://oceanobservatories.org/glossary/#DATATERMS. -->

-## Computing scalability
+## Accessibility and scalability in computation

-- bring out that we want our computation to be scalable to handle the big data
+Computational accessibility and scalability are core goals of echopype development.
+We aim to provide data processing capability for researchers both on their own personal computers and in computing clusters, such as on the cloud.
+Our data conversion tools currently provide direct read/write interface with both local filesystems and cloud storage.
+The upcoming development focuses are:
+- Memory handling in data conversion and combination in memory-limited scenarios, either due to unreasonably large raw data files or limits in computational resources
+- Processing functions to carry raw converted data to higher data processing levels, with support for distributed computing
-- mention cloud-native pipeline and configuration
+- Example data processing pipelines and associated container-based configuration for convenient deployment by researchers

 ## Community engagement

-- goal is to provide something that current do not exist in the community in a fully open-source form
-- repo can serve as a forum for discussion of computing details and questions about data
+By providing data conversion and processing tools in a fully open-source form, we envision that the echopype code repository can also serve as a forum for community discussions of computing details and questions about data/data handling.
+To date most questions we encountered from echopype users (via [GitHub issues](https://github.com/OSOceanAcoustics/echopype/issues) or private emails) are about data conversion problems, which are due to flexibility of instrument configuration that produce diverse forms of raw data, particularly for the EK80 echosounder.
+As we develop further down the data processing chain, we aim to engage users in discussing computational needs and implementation details in a similar manner.

 ## Companion developments

-- echopype is only for processing pipeline
-- echoshader: visualization
-- echopydantic: convention check
-- echoregions: parsing labels for ML developments
+Echopype is a tool for data conversion and processing based on a standardized data model (see DATA FORMAT (NEED TO ADD LINK)).
+The developer team is taking a modularized approach to develop companion libraries to cover other needs in integrative analysis of ocean sonar data.
+Below are planned efforts:
+- [Echoshader](https://github.com/OSOceanAcoustics/echoshader): provide interactive visualization widgets, leveraging the [HoloViz](https://holoviz.org/) suite of tools
+- [Echopydantic](https://github.com/OSOceanAcoustics/echopydantic): provide convention-related functionalities, such as definitions and compliance check